Post

 When you’re managing infrastructure for a single product, Terraform is straightforward enough.
 You write some modules, copy a few patterns between environments, and get on with it.
 When you’re doing the same across 500+ repos spanning 10 to 20 product teams, that approach disintegrates fast and the debris lands everywhere.

 This is the problem we ran into at The Access Group.
-The shared module library we built to solve it has become, without question, one of the most valuable things my team owns.
+The shared module library my team built to solve it has become, without question, one of the most valuable things we own.
+It is also the thing that quietly makes the rest of my colleagues’ work go faster, which matters more to me than the elegance of the structure.

 The drift problem

-Before centralising, each product team was largely responsible for defining their own Azure infrastructure.
-In practice that meant similar resources being defined in subtly different ways across repos.
-Different naming conventions, inconsistent tagging, varying security configurations, no shared baseline.
+Before centralising any of it, each product team was largely responsible for defining their own Azure infrastructure inside their own repo.
+In practice what that meant was similar resources being defined in subtly different ways across the estate, with different naming conventions, inconsistent tagging across the board, varying security configurations from one team to the next, and no shared baseline that anybody could rely on as a starting point for new work.

 The consequences were exactly what you’d expect, and they weren’t subtle.
 Security fixes had to be manually tracked down and applied across individual repos.
 New products reinvented the same infrastructure patterns from scratch.
-Any platform-wide change, whether a policy update or a new compliance requirement, meant opening dozens of codebases one by one.
+Any platform-wide change, whether a policy update or a new compliance requirement, meant somebody on the platform team opening dozens of codebases one by one.
+That somebody was usually one of us, working the kind of late evenings nobody talks about, and the cost of that work was real even when it was invisible from the org chart.

 One repo per module, published to Artifactory